Marker Logo

 this page online

-(within shouting distance of this marker); Norman F. McAuley (within shouting distance of this marker); Alexander Mackenzie Wilson (within shouting distance of this marker); The Town of Dryden (about 210 meters away, measured in a direct line); Lest We Forget (about 240 meters away).
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: 25 King Street (a few steps from this marker); Frederick Russell Hawke (within shouting distance of this marker); A. Grant Fumerton (within shouting distance of this marker); William Jennings (Bill) Silver (within shouting distance of this marker); Norman F. McAuley (within shouting distance of this marker); Alexander Mackenzie Wilson (within shouting distance of this marker); The Town of Dryden (about 210 meters away, measured in a direct line); Lest We Forget (about 240 meters away).
 Touch for a list and map of all markers in Dryden.

 The Smith Building Marker image.
 Click for full size.

-Photographed By Cosmos Mariner, June 11, 2022
+Photographed by Cosmos Mariner, June 11, 2022

 2. The Smith Building Marker

-The Smith Building (<i>south/front façade</i>) image.
+The Smith Building (<i>south/front faηade</i>) image.
 Click for full size.

-Photographed By Cosmos Mariner, June 11, 2022
+Photographed by Cosmos Mariner, June 11, 2022

-3. The Smith Building (south/front façade)
+3. The Smith Building (south/front faηade)

 m=243297